draffensperger/golp/README.md

 To install LPSolve on Mac OS X, install [MacPorts](https://www.macports.org/), then run `sudo port install lp_solve`.

+On Debian 8+ you can install the lpsolve package with `sudo apt-get install liblpsolve55-dev` and then just remove the two `#cgo linux` lines in `lp.go` and that will work as well.

 With some configuration changes, it would be possible to statically link to LPSolve but that may have licensing/distribution implications for your project since LP Solve is [LGPL licensed](http://lpsolve.sourceforge.net/5.5/LGPL.htm).

 ## Usage

 Not all LPSolve functions are supported, but it's currently possible to run a simple linear and integer program using golp.
 For details, see the [golp GoDoc page](http://godoc.org/github.com/draffensperger/golp).

 Feel free to open a GitHub issue or pull request if you'd like more functions added.

 ### Example with real-valued variables

 The example below in an adaption of an example in the [LP Solve documentation.](http://lpsolve.sourceforge.net/5.5/formulate.htm) for maximizing a farmer's profit.